patrickfatrick/gregorian/README.md

 Gregorian is named after the calendar introduced in 1582 by under Pope Gregory XIII's papacy, the calendar we currently use today.
 It was a **reform** of the Julian calendar to make the year 0.002% shorter and also slightly changed the leap year schedule to omit 3 leap days every 400 years.

 ##What does it do?
 Gregorian is a wrapper for the native Javascript `Date` object that allows you to customize how to display and write dates pretty minutely.
+IT also allows you to do some basic date manipulation (See section 'Adding and Subtracting' below).
 It has no dependencies and can be run either in the browser as a global or as a module.
 Each release is linted with ESLint and tested with Jest to minimize errors.

 You can take the same date object and express it like: